 - Pre-event: A pre-event buffer contains images from the time immediately preceding the event trigger.
 These are stored internally in the server.
-This buffer can be very useful when checking to see what happened to cause the event trigger. - Post-event: This function is the counterpart to the pre-trigger buffer described above and contains images from the time immediately after the trigger.
+This buffer can be very useful when checking to see what happened to cause the event trigger.
+Check the box to enable the pre-trigger buffer, enter the desired total length in seconds, minutes or hours, and specify the required image frequency. - Post-event: This function is the counterpart to the pre-trigger buffer described above and contains images from the time immediately after the trigger.
 Configure as for pre-event. - Prefix file name: This name will be used for all the image files saved.
 If suffixes are also used, the file name will take the form cprefix>.<suffix>.<extension> - Additional suffix: Add either a date/time suffix or, a sequence number with or without a maximum value